Time efficiency analysis for undersampled quantitative MRI acquisitions: Results

 \subsection{Comparison of undersampling patterns}

-Figure \ref{Fig: Time_eff} shows the time efficiency computed for all the considered undersampling patterns as function of acceleration factors.
-The time efficiency of all the patterns showed a decline with increasing acceleration factor.
-Some patterns such as Regular and Sreg showed steeper decline than others.
-Note that these undersampling patterns also showed difference between $\eta^{MC}_{p}$ and $\eta_{p}$ in the Monte-Carlo simulation.
-The lowest decline or the highest time efficiency was shown by the Halton undersampling pattern.
+Figure \ref{Fig: Time_eff} shows the time efficiency computed for all the considered undersampling patterns as a function of acceleration factors and reciprocal of Discrepancy.
+All pattern generation techniques showed a decline in time efficiency with increasing acceleration factor.
+Some patterns, such as Regular and Sreg, showed a steeper decline than others.
+Note that these undersampling patterns also showed a difference between $\eta^{MC}_{p}$ and $\eta_{p}$ in the Monte Carlo simulation.
+The Halton pattern showed the lowest decline or the highest time efficiency with few exceptions.

 Comparing the Discrepancy with time efficiency, the patterns with high Discrepancy showed lower time efficiency.
-Regular and Sreg were two patterns that showed highest Discrepancy, also showed the lowest time efficiency.
-The other four patterns have similar level of Discrepancy and showed similar level of time efficiency.
-From these, the Halton sequence had the lowest Discrepancy and the highest time efficiency.
+Regular and Sreg were two patterns that showed the highest Discrepancy, also showed the lowest time efficiency.
+The other four patterns have a similar level of Discrepancy and showed a similar level of time efficiency.
+From these, the Halton pattern had the lowest Discrepancy and the highest time efficiency.

-Given these results, the Halton undersampling pattern was chosen for the prospective acquisition.
-The acceleration factor was chosen as 32 to limit the scan time to about 60 minutes.
-Going beyond the acceleration factor of 32, the time efficiency of Halton undersampling pattern does not decrease considerably.
-However, our aim was to acquire best possible parameter maps using all the scan time available.
+Given these results, the Halton pattern with acceleration factor 32 was chosen for the prospective acquisition, obtaining the best maps within 60 minutes of scan time.